Build a Center, Heal a Community

-We have identified several potential locations for the project and reached out to landowners who have given us options to purchase the property, specifically open spaces that can give youth a change of scenery and environment.
-Our immediate goal is $250 THOUSAND DOLLARS, which will go towards the purchase and renovation of a property to meet the needs of the center, as well as launch initial programming by the Spring of 2017.
+Our immediate goal is $200 THOUSAND DOLLARS, which will go towards the purchase and renovation of a property to meet the needs of the center, as well as launch initial programming by the Fall of 2018.
 All funds collected here will go towards the Infinity Center building project.

 Contributions of ANY AMOUNT are needed and welcome, and every contribution is FULLY TAX DEDUCTIBLE UNDER THE LAW.

 You and I now have an opportunity to create a space for the next great world-changers to be born and nurtured.

 Now that you've gotten to know me, I can only humbly hope that I have demonstrated that I do not enjoy pouring hours of time and energy into just discussing problems--I was called into this world to be a problem solver.
 The youth and families of this city mean the world to me.
 This time around, I can't leave my wife and five kids for 45 days.
 They need me at home to give them the immediate tools they need from me.